In my review of the Samyang AF 24mm f/2.8 FE I tell you why I think that Samyang has made a few compromises too many in order to keep it small.

 In general the Samyang 2.8/24 feels a little cheap.
 Not as cheap as your typical $99 kit lens but Sony’s more affordable lenses feel nicer.

-Samyang lenses have a reputation for failing more often and having higher variance than any competitor’s lenses.
-According to a trusted source the newer AF lenses are no exception to that.
-This is one reason why Samyang can offer their lenses at very competitive prices and in part offset be rather generous warranties.
+Samyang lenses have a reputation for failing more often and having higher variance than most competitor’s lenses.
+We certainly have had our share of bad copies from them (more than half).
+There is no public data on the newer AF-lenses but according to a trusted source they haven’t improved in this aspect.
+I think this is one reason why Samyang can offer their lenses at very competitive prices.
+This issue is in part offset by the generous warranties of up to 5 years.

 Size,Weight and Handling